Is Gardening Considered Exercise?

 Improve Your Quality of Life with Gardening

 So, now that you’re convinced that leisure activities can be helpful, let’s get back to gardening.
 It is all around good exercise, and includes your full body in work.
 There aren’t many exercises (or leisure activities, for that matter) that are so all inclusive, so that is a great place to start.
 In addition, studies have shown that it can do wonders for depression or anxiety, because it helps you accurately and gently process the world and how you fit into it.
+According to this BBC article gardening could be the hobby to have you live past 100!
 Therefore, it can increase your quality of life, how satisfied you are with life, and create a sense of community.
 Understanding your place in the world is something that can cause great stress and trauma to any life, so having an activity that subconsciously helps you process reality is a great place to be.

 The benefits of gardening continue: it can reduce your need for all kinds of medications, it can reduce your stress levels, and it can increase your sense of ownership in your life.
 So many people struggle with control and the place of chaos in their day to day lives – it can leave many feeling like they are spiraling out of control and that they can’t control the chaos of their day to day life.